|Elliott Sound Products||Valve (Vacuum Tube) Amplifier Design Considerations|

 Page Published 26 Nov 2009

 Since triodes are more linear than pentodes or beam tetrodes, they will be the choice for the output valves.
 Despite the much lower efficiency of triodes, they are a good choice for a low powered amp because they have relatively low distortion, and in general also show a lower plate resistance than pentodes.
+The low plate impedance means a marginally better 'damping factor' for the speaker too, and output impedances of less than 2 ohms were fairly common.
 Because the power demands are modest, we also have a wide choice of suitable valves, because we can operate pentodes with a triode connection (where the screen is connected directly to the plate).

 There appear to be no major disadvantages to this arrangement, and it's been used by some of the best amplifiers of the valve era.
-The valve behaves like a triode in all respects, so can be used in exactly the same way as a true triode.
+The valve behaves like a triode in all respects, so can be used in exactly the same way as a 'true' triode.
+This may be disputed by some, but there is no evidence to support any claim of 'sonic impairment' as a result of using tetrodes or pentodes as triodes.

 Although limited (and predominantly Morse code) radio transmissions were common from the turn of the century, audio as we know it started in 1920, with the first AM radio station (KDKA in Pittsburgh, Pennsylvania) coming on-line for the tiny few who had 'wireless' receivers - presumably in anticipation of this momentous event.
 As near as I've been able to find, all of the early AM transmitter modulator amplifiers were push-pull, mostly operating at (or close to) Class-B for maximum efficiency.
 The most powerful of these was used by radio WLW, and was rated at 350kW!